 Crowe and his wife, Dorothy, have four children and 20 grandchildren.
 Crowe is an active member of the Emmanuel Baptist Church community in Bloomfield and teaches a Bible study.
 Even though he prefers the home-life, he occasionally indulges Dorothy’s passion for travel.

-Markus Haerle is the director for District 14 (Prescott, Russell, Stormont, Dundas, Glengarry).
-He has held the position since 2010 and was elected vice chair of the Board of Directors in 2015.
+Markus Haerle is the director for District 14 (Prescott, Russell, Stormont, Dundas, Glengarry), and in 2018 he became Chair of the Board of Directors.
+He has sat on the Board of Directors since 2010, and he served as Vice Chair from 2015-2018.
 Haerle is also a member of the Wheat Marketing Committee and is a representative for Grain Farmers of Ontario with the American Soybean Association, Canadian Renewable Fuels Association, Ontario Agriculture Sustainability Coalition, and the RMP Reference Committee.

 Haerle sees our organization as the voice of farmers; he feels Grain Farmers of Ontario is there every day to do the work that farmers don’t necessarily have the time to do themselves.
 Lobbying is one focus that Haerle feels very strongly about.
 He believes that if the government supports farmers it helps the industry as a whole.
 Another focus is public outreach - District 14 delegates built and run a fair and event trailer to help educate the public about grain farming and agriculture in general.
 Haerle believes his success as a director can be attributed to the support he receives from his district delegates and the farmer-members they represent.